Cruising is so different from booking a vacation at a hotel or even going to a resort, that it’s easy for rookie cruisers to make some mistakes.

 There’s no judgement – we’re all on vacation.

 We drank too, but somewhat less, as we were watching our vacation budget.
-We brought our own wine on board (allowed on some cruise lines), which saved some money.
+We brought our own wine on board which is permitted by many some cruise lines, which saved some money.

 We also have a habit of checking our onboard account daily, so we can keep an eye on our expenses, and curb things if we start to spend a bit more than we have in mind.